pluralsh/bootstrap/README.md

 ```

 You're free to extend this as you'd like, although if you use the plural marketplace that structure will be expected.
 You can also deploy services w/ manifests in other repos, this is meant to serve as a base to define the core infrastructure and get you started in a sane way.

+## Using the Plural Catalog

+Many of the common operations you'll need to do to manage your kubernetes infrastructure have all been operationalized as part of the service catalog that's synced via `bootstrap/catalogs.yaml`.
+A decent example here would be setting up a new kubernetes fleet, which you can do with the following:

+1. Go to {your-console-url}/self-service/catalogs, and click the `infra` catalog
+2. Chose the `cluster-fleet-creator` pr automation, and fill out the needed values
+3. Click create pr after filling out a decent branch name, the generated pr once merged should set up a dev and prod cluster in the networks defined by the core-infra stack we provision by default.

+There are also other useful self-service setups in our catalog including:

+* data infrastructure - sets up dagster, airbyte, mlflow
+* security tooling - trivy operator, opa gatekeeper
+* devops tools - elasticsearch log aggregation, victoriametrics based scale-out prometheus, grafana, etc.

 ## Add a workload cluster to your fleet